Guidelines and Important Tips

 - Be a "good consumer."
 Before you leave the CBP official, check to make sure you have your passport.
 If you are issued a paper I-94, make sure it has the proper notation - F-1, F-2, J-1, or J-2.
 If it is not correct have the officer make the correction there.
 Make sure you have your I-20.
-If you will have an electronic I-94 record, be sure to visit http://cbp.gov/i94 as soon as possible after entry to ensure your information is correct.
+If you will have an electronic I-94 record, ensure your information is correct online as soon as possible after entry.
 Make sure it has the correct visa status and D/S under the "Admit Until" date.

 - OBIM (Formerly US-Visit): If you get a receipt after having your fingerprints and picture taken, keep the receipt.

 Exiting the U.S.

 - In general, if you are traveling to Canada, Mexico, or the Caribbean islands for 30 days or less and have an expired F-1 visa, you will keep your I-94 card.

 - If you are traveling elsewhere and have an electronic I-94 record, CBP will record your departure using manifest information from the airline carrier.
 There is no document to turn in.